jackaltx/ispconfig-audit.d/readme.md

 "Get professional security analysis of your ISPConfig3 configuration using Claude AI - the same tool used by security professionals and hosting providers." - Claude

 This is an experiment.
 I am using Claude the AI to help me tighten my system.
 This is to help me migrate to a new ispconfig server in the cloud.
 I like Linode because I know how much it will cost me for my "personal" presence on the intenet.
+However, I am not going to pay for a "baseline image", so I use their images.
+It is up to me to secure it.

 I have been using Claude for a while to help me with a personal project for monitoring/observing my server.
 Every few years I have to migrate and inevitably that requires quite a bit of effort due my poor documentation habits.
 Claude and I have developed a few ansible configured tools for monitoring, auditing, and updating.
 See my github repostories for that work <https://github.com/jackaltx>.

 This is crude measuring tool for helping me build up a reasonably safe environment.
 Out of the box I like what ISPConfig does.
 Many thanks for the hard work that takes.
-But I tinker and tightening keeps me safer.
+But I tinker and tightening keeps me safer from those tinkerings.
 So, I asked claude to write me a script that does a "build audit" focused on security.
 I want to be able to run it peridically and know where I am.
 So we generated a script that outputs a json fingerprint which I manually feed into Claude to create the report.

-I am putting this out with no warranty, no idea if the idea makes sense.
-It would realitively straight forward (meaning time/money) to create a MCP server and fee it directly.
-But I am not goint to spend money for that.
+I am putting this out with no warranty and do not knoow if this idea will be useful.
+The idea of having an AI help tighter security will inevitably happen and tt would realitively straight forward (meaning time/money) to create a MCP server to feed the AI directly.
+But I am not going to spend money for that.

 In this repository you will find two generated reports from the output of the service.

-Ideally this would be automated to create a test matrix of  "Cloude Image" vs "ISP Config version".
-From there a configuration language, i.e. ansible, would be developed to provide a "good enough" position to minimize disaster recovery.
+Ideally this would be automated to create a test matrix of  "Cloud Image" vs "ISP Config version".
+From there a configuration language, i.e. ansible, would be used to provide a "good enough" position to minimize disaster recovery.

 ## Quick Start